the-real-evolver/chrissly_sql/readme.md

 # Chrissly SQL (WIP)
-   A single-header file library that implements a minimal sql server and client.
+   A single-header file library that implements a minimal sql database, server and client.
 Aims for SQL-86 standard.
 ## Motivation
 ## Usage
 ### Server